-I’m an American art historian living in southern Italy with my Italian husband and daughter.
-The Owl in the Pulpit is both a glimpse into my life as an expat and a place where I do one of the things I love best: write about art.
+I’m an American living in the north of Italy, currently working as a teacher of Geography and English.
+In a previous life, I was an art history professor.
+The Owl in the Pulpit is both a glimpse into my life and a place where I do one of the things I still love best: write about art.
 It may be that personal posts interspersed with art historical ones make for a strange admixture, but to me the combination of the two is completely natural.
-My intellectual development as an art historian has so conditioned how I experience the world that it would be artificial for me not to write about art when writing about my life.
+My earlier intellectual development as an art historian has so conditioned how I experience the world that it would be artificial for me not to write about art when writing about my life.

-The owl of the title is a small, low-relief sculpture affixed to the thirteenth-century pulpit in the cathedral of the town where I live.
+The owl of the title is a small, low-relief sculpture in the cathedral of a southern town where I lived for many years.
 Authors of medieval bestiaries portrayed owls as eschewing the light of day and spending their waking hours wandering around tombs, a characterization that makes me feel some affinity with them, given as I am to exploring darkened old churches and palazzi, their air thick with the passage of centuries.

 (For more about the owl, see its bestiary entry.)